-Investigators should attempt to maintain the blood pressure within the range recommended by the Kidney Disease Blood Pressure Working Group (KDIGO): $\leq 140 \text{ mm Hg}$ systolic and $\leq 90 \text{ mm Hg}$ diastolic for patients with UACR < 30 mg/g, and $\leq 130 \text{ mm Hg}$ systolic and $\leq 80 \text{ mmHg}$ diastolic for patients with UACR > 30 mg/g (KDIGO, 2012).
-Patients should receive the maximally tolerated labeled daily dose (MTLDD) of an ACE inhibitor and/or ARB, which is defined as the dose at or below the labeled dose that does not exhibit any intolerable adverse effects (e.g., hypotension, hyperkalemia), based on the investigator's assessment.
+Investigators should attempt to maintain the blood pressure within the range recommended by the Kidney Disease Blood Pressure Working Group (KDIGO): \leq 140 mm Hg systolic and \leq 90 mm Hg diastolic for patients with UACR < 30 mg/g, and \leq 130 mm Hg systolic and \leq 80 mmHg diastolic for patients with UACR > 30 mg/g (KDIGO, 2012).

+Patients being treated with an ACE inhibitor and/or ARB should be receiving the maximally tolerated labeled daily dose (MTLDD), defined as the dose at or below the labeled dose that does not exhibit any intolerable adverse effects (e.g., hypotension, hyperkalemia), based on the investigator's assessment.
 If the patient is currently receiving one drug (ACE inhibitor or ARB) below the maximum labeled dose, the drug should be titrated to the MTLDD based on the assessment of tolerability by the investigator at least 6 weeks prior to the Screen A visit.
 Diuretics may be titrated to help maintain blood pressure target levels.